Source Modeling and Astrophysics

 Why source modeling?

 In extreme astrophysical events where large masses move at speeds close to the speed of light, characteristic gravitational-wave signals are generated.
-When on the lookout for gravitational waves via interferometric experiments, data analysts have to battle against lots of different sources of noise (environmental, instrumental, thermal,…) that may hide the sought-after signals.
+When on the lookout for gravitational waves via interferometric experiments, data analysts have to battle against lots of different sources of noise (environmental, instrumental, thermal, …) that may hide the sought-after signals.
 Ideally, one would like to know what to look for in the data as to tell noise and gravitational waves apart.
 This means predicting what are the plausible gravitational waveforms of astrophysical origin in the frequency range that is accessible to the experimental setup.
-For frequencies between about 10 and 1000 Hz (the current state-of-the-art for ground-based interferometers), the loudest sources of gravitational waves are coalescing binaries of compact objects: in fact, as of late 2016, the LIGO/Virgo Scientific Collaboration has confidently detected two gravitational-wave signals emitted by black-hole mergers and neutron star mergers, and uses these detections to learn about the fundamental nature of gravity, and about the astrophysical black holes and neutron stars in our Universe.
+For frequencies between about 10 and 1000 Hz (the current state-of-the-art for ground-based interferometers), the loudest sources of gravitational waves are coalescing binaries of compact objects: in fact, end of 2017, the LIGO/Virgo Scientific Collaboration has confidently detected five gravitational-wave signals emitted by black-hole mergers and neutron star mergers, and uses these detections to learn about the fundamental nature of gravity, and about the astrophysical black holes and neutron stars in our Universe.
 These compact object binaries are the main focus of our Division.
 The motivation for this line of research is also theoretical, concerning the problem of solving the equations of General Relativity in such challenging scenarios.
 In a few words, the goal of source modeling is to relate the astrophysics of the sources of gravitational waves to the observations in the most efficient way.

 What is the gravitational-wave signature of compact-object binaries?